corda/corda/docs/source/design/confidential-identities/design.md

    ``SignedKeyForAccount`` object.
 The ``ChallengeResponse`` and signature are verified before registering the mapping between ``PublicKey`` and the counter-party's ``CordaX500NAme`` in the requesting parties``IdentityService``.

-2. `ShareKeyFlow` which implements the above but in reverse.
-This flow requests a new key pair and key to `Party` mapping, stores the mapping then shares it with the specified `Party`s.
-3. `SyncKeyMappings` which takes the following format:
+2. `SyncKeyMappings` which takes the following format:

     1. The initiator shares `AnonymousParty` objects for all parties involved in a confidential transaction.